 We chatted with two physical therapists (who are also runners), Melissa Garcia, DPT, CSCS, and Brad Whitley, DPT, to better understand what to look for in running leggings and how to find your ideal pair.
 We chose our top picks based on her recommendations and criteria, including:

 The absolute best running tights have a breathable fabric, pockets and reflective details.
 Reebok's full-length leggings tick all the boxes.

 Plus, the mesh material panels on the back give you a little extra ventilation.
-So even if you're running in warm weather, you get a good breeze, says Melissa Garcia, DPT, CSCS, a Washington-based physical therapist.
+So even if you're running in warm weather, you get a good breeze, Garcia says.

 You can buy these leggings in women's sizes 2XS to 2XL.